bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 ### Slot 82 & 83 - Root and Intermediate CA (Retired Key Slots)

-If using a *roll-your-own* PKI, it will be helpful to have a copy of your Root and Intermediate CA certificates available on-the-go.
+Because I'm using a custom PKI, it will be helpful to have a copy of my Root and Intermediate CA certificates available when needed.
 You can accomplish this easily by storing them in slots 82 and 83 of Yubikey, ensuring you have them with you at all times for full-chain signatures.

 ``` bash
 # Root CA in Slot 82